-Try our winning hand generator below and you'll soon master the mystery of "Which hand wins?" in poker!
-If you need some help figuring out just how to use the poker hand calculator, there's a simple guide beneath it.
+Try our poker hand winner calculator below and you'll soon master the mystery of "Which hand wins?" in poker!
+If you need some help figuring out just how to use the poker hand calculator, there's a simple guide and frequently asked questions below.

 How Do You Use the Which Poker Hand Wins Calculator?

-- Pick the number of players in the hand.
+Pick the number of poker players in the hand.
 Players 1 and 2 are automatically included

 Texas Holdem Hands in Order